Marvel-lous/shopsmart/README.md

 ## Introduction
-- This shows the rate of freelancing in the United States of America (USA)
+- This shows the rate of freelancing in the United States of America (USA).

 ## Objective